ashutoshmjain/gita/src/bhagvadGitaLanding.md

 </div>

 It is not uncommon to experience a momentary relief from cyclic illusions (`Moha`).
 Such instances - typically a deep loss - often lead to depression.
 They leave the disillusioned in a vacuum because absence of `Moha` is a great void.
 It must be filled up with knowledge quickly, else it turns into a state of limbo where mind stops seeking truth. `Gita` on the other hand, spotlights truth through wisdom embedded in our consciousness (`Smriti`). `Gita` gives us tools to access the very basis of our intelligence - our soul (`Atma`).
-It does so through active but selfless participation - `KarmYoga`.
+It does so through selfless (but active) participation - `KarmYoga`.
 Instead of a run to exit (`Sanyasa`), `Gita` welcomes the precious gift we all are endowed with - human experience.
 It, thus, provisions lasting peace and worldly success - a win-win.

 `Gita` is for everyone - it is not religion, race, profession or place specific.
 It is not even an ideology in terms of renunciation or materialism.
 In that, it takes our mind to a place of freedom, rather than the jail of a rabbit hole.